Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/unique_key.md

 If you leave out the `unique_key` parameter and use strategies like `merge`, `insert_overwrite`, `delete+insert`, or `microbatch`, the adapter will fall back to using `incremental_strategy: append`.

+This is different for BigQuery:
+- For `incremental_strategy = merge`, you must provide a `unique_key`; leaving it out leads to ambiguous or failing behavior.
+- For `insert_overwrite` or `microbatch`, `unique_key` is not required because they work by partition replacement rather than row-level upserts.

 ## Examples
 ### Use an `id` column as a unique key